gtrosh/API_for_NerdSpace/README.md

-API for the NerdSpace project (social network)
+REST API for the NerdSpace project (social network)